THCa vs Delta 9: Effects, Differences & Similarities

 What’s the Difference Between THCa and Delta 9 THC?

-With these basics in mind, it can still be challenging to understand the differences between Delta 9 THC vs THCa.
+With these basics in mind, it can still be challenging to understand the differences between THCa vs Delta 9 THC.

 The core difference is that Delta 9 THC is a psychoactive substance that can produce typical cannabis effects.
 Delta 9 THC isn’t present in fresh marijuana plants; it comes from THCa.